radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 3. Enter a unique data source name (do not use spaces in the name) along with the connection information to reach your backend server.
 You can select a Data Source Type from the drop-down list and the driver class name and URL syntax is populated for you.
 You can then just modify the needed parameters in the URL and enter the required user/password.

->**Note - A secure connection can be made to the database if the JDBC driver supports it.
+>[!note] A secure connection can be made to the database if the JDBC driver supports it.
 If the server you are connecting to uses a certificate issued by a trusted Certificate Authority, then all you need to do during the creation of the data source is enter the SSL port in the appropriate location of the URL.
-If the server you are connecting to uses a self-signed certificate, then this certificate must be imported into the [RadiantOne client trust store](security#client-certificates-default-java-truststore).**
+If the server you are connecting to uses a self-signed certificate, then this certificate must be imported into the [RadiantOne client trust store](security#client-certificates-default-java-truststore).

 4. Click **Test Connection**.